This oatmeal recipe is not your ordinary recipe. It has the consistency of porridge.

 - Add ground Flaxseed for a healthier breakfast.

-- 1 cup of Rolled Oats
+- 1 cup of quick or rolled Oats

 - 2 cup of water and 1 – 12 oz. can evaporated milk or 2 – 3 cups whole milk or your preferred milk